simongravelle/lammps-input-files/water-ethanol/README.md

 # Water ethanol mixture

-LAMMPS [input script](input.lammps) for a a mixture of water and ethanol.
+LAMMPS [input script](input.lammps) for a mixture of water and ethanol with salt.